 Before making a request you may find it useful to find out more about Why We May Hold Records About You

 Data protection laws give you the right to be told if we hold any personal information about you and the right to receive a copy of that information within one calendar month, subject to any exemptions that may apply.
+We may also extend large and/or complex cases for up to three months.
 For more information about how we process your personal data please refer to our Information Requests Privacy Notice.

 Proof of your identity